YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

    };

 If you are using the environment variable gtm_dbkeys to point to the master key file for database encryption, please convert that file to the libconfig configuration file format as pointed to by the $gtmcrypt_config environment variable at your earliest convenience.
-Effective V6.1-000, the gtm_dbkeys environment variable and the master key file it points to are deprecated in favor of the gtmencrypt_config environment variable.
-Although V6.1-000 supports the use of $gtm_dbkeys for database encryption, YottaDB/FIS plans to discontinue support for it in the very near future.
+In the latest version, the gtm_dbkeys environment variable and the master key file it points to are deprecated in favor of the gtmencrypt_config environment variable.
+Although the latest version supports the use of $gtm_dbkeys for database encryption, YottaDB plans to discontinue support for it in the very near future.
 To convert master key files to libconfig format configuration files, please download CONVDBKEYS.m from http://tinco.pair.com/bhaskar/gtm/doc/articles/downloadables/CONVDBKEYS.m and follow instructions in the comments near the top of the program file.

 +++++++++++++++++++++++++++++
 Network Link Between Systems
 +++++++++++++++++++++++++++++

-YottaDB/GT.M replication requires a durable network link between all instances.
+YottaDB replication requires a durable network link between all instances.
 The database replication servers must be able to use the network link via simple TCP/IP connections.
 The underlying transport may enhance message delivery, (for example, provide guaranteed delivery, automatic switchover and recovery, and message splitting and re-assembly capabilities); however, these features are transparent to the replication servers, which simply depend on message delivery and message receipt.

 ++++++++++++++++++++++++++++++++++++++++++++++++++
 Choosing Betweeen BEFORE_IMAGE and NOBEFORE_IMAGE